 - activities of the OHS Council: - reviews of the company's local normative acts containing OHS requirements; - exchanges of information about working conditions, existing professional risks, their levels and control measures: - preparation and dissemination of materials, and Goal Zero programme awareness campaigns; - OHS meetings (Worksite Hazard Management Committee), Safety Days; - updates to information on the company's intranet website and dedicated information stands and internal e-mail distributions; - coverage of OHS control inspection findings; - use of safety signs and signal marking.

-Company employees may be engaged in incident investigation as commission members or (where appropriate) as those involved in the incident, as eyewitnesses, or as stakeholder representatives in line with the regulatory legal acts and regulatory documents of the Russian Federation on OHS issues and the company's local normative acts.
+Company employees may be engaged in incident investigation as commission members or (where appropriate) as those involved in the incident, as eyewitnesses, or as stakeholder representatives in line controls.

 Cooperation with Contractors